 We raise ADGA registered Alpine Dairy Goats.
 Our herd is tested annually for CAE, CL & Johne's diseases and has been disease free since we started.
 We participate in the American Dairy Goat Performance Program DHI, milk testing our herd monthly.
-We feed no spray grass/alfalfa hay, non-gmo sprouted grains, and Chaffahye.
+We feed no spray grass/alfalfa hay, non-gmo sprouted grains, Chaffahye, and an Organic feed during milking.
 Check in the summer for available kids and adults who may be for sale.

 Our herd is composed of breeding stock chosen for milk production, butterfat and demeanor.
 We retain and breed goats for the family and dairy with good milk and good attitudes.
 We look at the whole goat when we choose to retain does and bucks.
 We keep good genetics in the herd for parasite resilience, health, udder and kidding ease.